CatalogueOfLife/coldp/README.md

 ## metadata.yaml
 A [YAML file](https://en.wikipedia.org/wiki/YAML) with metadata about the entire data package should be included.
 The file consists mostly of key value pairs like title, see the [comments in metadata.yaml](metadata.yaml) for all available keys.
+There is also a [JSON schema](metadata.json) available for validation.

 An exception are the contact and authors and editors properties which takes a compound person object and the organisations list which takes a structured organisation object.